swar8080/FastStockQuotes/README.md

 * You can configure the number of seconds before the cached quote expires and is removed
 * If the stock exchange is closed, the quote will be cached until it re-opens

-The follow table shows time spent making requests (in seconds) from different sources.
+The following table shows time spent making requests (in seconds) from different sources.
 The biggest time savings can come from caching non-US Alpha Vantage quotes.

 Number of Stocks | IEX  | Alpha Vantage | From Cache (redis)
 -----------------|------|---------------|-----------------